jpasqua/PixelFree/backend/doc/VirtAlbums.md

 **8) Testing Hooks**

 + Deterministic refresh: allow a test mode that bypasses jitter and uses fixed since_id inputs.
-+ Fixtures: load canned posts into photos and verify tagMode=all and compound logic with local filtering.
++ Fixtures: load canned posts into photos and verify tagmode=all and compound logic with local filtering.
 + Eviction: simulate quota pressure and assert correct media_manifest rows remain.